datastax/csharp-driver/docs/source/index.md

 ## Compatibility

-- Apache Cassandra versions 2.0 and above.
+- ScyllaDB 2025.1 and above.
-- Scylla 5.x and above.
+- ScyllaDB 5.x and above.
-- Scylla Enterprise 2021.x and above.
+- ScyllaDB Enterprise 2021.x and above.
 - The driver targets .NET Framework 4.5.2 and .NET Standard 2.0

 Here is a list of platforms and .NET targets that Datastax uses when testing this driver: